Toni-SM/skrl/docs/source/modules/skrl.agents.ddpg.rst

 Models (networks)
 ^^^^^^^^^^^^^^^^^

-The implementation uses 4 deterministic approximation functions.
-These approximation functions (models) must be collected in a dictionary and passed to the constructor of the class under the argument :literal:`networks`
+The implementation uses 4 deterministic function approximators.
+These function approximators (models) must be collected in a dictionary and passed to the constructor of the class under the argument :literal:`networks`

 .. list-table::
    :header-rows: 1